 You could also consider booking a 2 hour evening walking tour with hidden gems.
 Venice looks different at night.

 For dinner on your last day in Italy, pick a restaurant according to your preferred location.
 Try Bistro de Venice (San Marco), Al Covo (Castello), Locanda Monti (Dorsoduro), L’Orto dei Mori (Cannaregio), or All’Anforna (Sant Croce) Make reservations!

 In lieu of a restaurant, you could book a 3 hour evening food and wine tour.
 Or you could book this 2.5 hour food tour in Cannargio, which includes ciccetti (tapas), wine, and a gondola ride.
 I’ve done this tour and it was great.

 If you’re a classical music fan, consider attending a concert at the Renaissance Church of Santa Maria dei Miracoli in Cannaregio.
 Covered in polychrome marble, it’s also dubbed the “marble church.”
 The acoustics are perfect.

-More Time In and Around Venice?
+More Than 2 Days In Venice?